Tropes present in more or less all goffs:

 - Vader Breath: When he's described as "Darth Valer" he's noted as having a raspy voice, and his quote has ellipsis.

 - Villain: Exit, Stage Left: Most of his appearances result in him running or flying away on his broom.

-- Ye Olde Butcherede Englishe: For some reason, talks in bad early-modern English (riddled with syntactical and grammatical errors, such as using the second-person singular "thou" to address multiple people) in the present day.
-"I hath telekinesis." he answered cruelly.
-"And if you doth not kill Vampire, then thou know what will happen to Draco!"
-His past self, Tom Bombodil, does not possess this weird trait, but instead talks in the same broken English Ebony and co use.
+- Ye Olde Butcherede Englishe: For some reason, talks in bad early-modern English (riddled with syntactical and grammatical errors, such as using the second-person singular "thou" to address multiple people) in the present day. ("I hath telekinesis." he answered cruelly.
+"And if you doth not kill Vampire, then thou know what will happen to Draco!")
+His past self, Tom Bombodil, does not possess this weird trait, but instead talks in the same broken English that Ebony and Co. use.

 Misspellings: Voldemont, Volsemort, Volcemort, Voldemprt, Vlodemort, Volzemort, Volxemort, Voldremort, Voldimort, Voldement, Volfemort, Voldemint, The Bark Lord, The Dork Lord, Darth Valer, Tom Bombodil, Tom Andorson, Stan